masseydigital/shader-dev-tutorial/README.md

 # Unity Shaders Udemy Course Learning Repository

-This Repository holds all of my course notes and resource for the Udemy Course: [Shader Development from Scratch for unity with Cg taught by Penny de Byl](https://www.udemy.com/unity-shaders/).
+This Repository holds all of my course notes and resources for the Udemy Course: [Shader Development from Scratch for Unity with Cg taught by Penny de Byl](https://www.udemy.com/unity-shaders/).

 The format for the project has the following format:

 1) The project is broken down into Basic Shaders (mostly Surface), Vertex and Fragment Shaders, Advanced Shaders, and Imported Resources.
 2) Each Shader Section Folder will have a Shader Folder with the list of materials containing each shader in the Section Folder.
 3) The Imported Resources folder contains all textures, C# scripts, models, etc that are needed to use the shaders/materials.
 4) All shaders created from this course will fall under Holistic/[Bucket]/[Shader Name] where [Bucket] coorelates to the respective section.
-4) This README will go through the course notes on all the shader knowledge I picked up as I went along the course, and then ends with some references.
+5) This README will go through the course notes on all the shader knowledge I picked up as I went along the course, and then ends with some references.

 If you have any questions on how I did this, or if you have trouble viewing the content, please contact me!